Mariella-Arias/syncr-lite-ui/README.md

 ## Overview

-This application serves as the frontend for Syncr Lite, a comprehensive workout tracking platform.
+This application serves as the frontend for Syncr Lite, a workout tracking platform.
 It provides a responsive and intuitive interface for users to create, manage, and track their workout routines.

 ## Features